princenyeche/jiraone/docs/index.rst

     LOGIN(*data)

 The above login method applies only when you need to access a Jira server or datacenter type instances.
-The above has no little or no effect on cloud instance and will work normally.
+The above has little or no effect on cloud instance and will work normally.

 Directory